-Luteinizing hormone (LH) and follicle-stimulating hormone (FSH) – LH and FSH for trans men is the signal to their ovaries to produce androgens.
-By having your LH and FSH at an undetectable amount, will ensure the only hormones your body is receiving is through your HRT and adrenal glands.
+Luteinizing hormone (LH) and follicle-stimulating hormone (FSH) – LH and FSH for trans men signal their ovaries to produce androgens.
+Having your LH and FSH at an undetectable amount will ensure the only hormones your body is receiving is through your HRT and adrenal glands.

 Working with your doctor – Countless times, transgender folk go to the doctor hoping to raise their dosage or make an addition to their HRT regimen only to be shut down.
 In my experience, coming to the doctor with a gameplan and studies indicating why you want to make this decision, such as adding progesterone to your regimen, can help convince them that this is right for you.
 Not only that, confidence can play an essential role in assuring your doctor.